Georgia Tech Yellow Jackets football: Pro Football Hall of Fame

 Three Yellow Jackets have been inducted into the Pro Football Hall of Fame.
 Joe Guyon played professional football from 1920 to 1927.
 Guyon was a collegiate teammate of Jim Thorpe at Carlisle Indian Industrial School before transferring to Georgia Tech.
 His playing career began with the Canton Bulldogs and finished with the New York Giants.
 He was inducted into the Hall of Fame in the class of 1966.
 Billy Shaw played professional football for the Buffalo Bills from 1961 to 1969.
 He was inducted into the Hall of Fame in the class of 1999.
 Calvin Johnson played for the Detroit Lions from 2007 to 2015.
 He was inducted into the Hall of Fame in the class of 2021, his first year of eligibility.

+Retired numbers

 Future opponents

-Announced schedules as of February 4, 2021.
-As a member of the ACC Coastal Division, Georgia Tech plays two games against a team from the ACC Atlantic Division every year.
-Clemson is their permanent cross-divisional rival and is played every year, while the other team rotates among the other six Atlantic teams.
+Announced schedules as of August 20, 2025.
+With the ACC announcing a 17-team schedule, Georgia Tech plays the following games with no annual rival.
+Georgia Tech plays each team in the ACC at minimum once every 4 years.